Chapter 22.1: Occupational Noise

 Managing Director, Environmental Directions Pty Ltd

-Beno has over 40 years experience in the fields of occupational hygiene and health and environmental control, gained both in Europe and in Australia.
-In Brisbane he worked with the Environmental Protection Agency followed by 22 years with Workplace Health and Safety Queensland.
-As Managing Director of Environmental Directions Pty Ltd, he has written and presented workshops and training courses on noise and vibration for a number of organisations including Brüel & Kjær and the Australian Institute of Occupational Hygiene (AIOH).
-He lectures in occupational noise and vibration management in the Post Graduate OHS Course at QUT and environmental noise control at the Natural Sciences Faculty at University of Western Sydney.
+Beno has over 50 years’ experience in the fields of occupational hygiene and health and environmental control, gained both in the Netherlands and in Australia.
+In Brisbane he has worked in private practice, worked with the Environmental Protection Agency followed by 22 years with Workplace Health and Safety Queensland.
+As Managing Director of Environmental Directions Pty Ltd he provided occupational hygiene services and has written and presented workshops and two-day training courses on noise for many organisations, including Brüel & Kjær in Sydney and New Zealand, the Australian Institute of Occupational Hygiene (AIOH), and the New Zealand Occupational Hygiene Society (NZOHS).
+He was the course coordinator at the Queensland University of Technology (QUT) Occupational Hygiene and Toxicology course, updating and presenting lectures to post graduate and masters’ students.
+As Managing Director of his current business, Noise and Vibration Services, he lectures in occupational noise and vibration management to post graduate and masters’ students in the Occupational Hygiene course at the University of Queensland.
+He is a member of the AV-001 Committee of Standards Australia on occupational noise and vibration.

 Peer Reviews